 Why it matters: Overspending on needs can leave no room for savings or discretionary spending, which can cause long-term financial strain.

-“Wants” are the things that make life enjoyable but aren’t essential to survival.
+Lifestyle expenses include dining out, travel, subscriptions, and hobbies.
+This 30% ensures you can enjoy life while following the 50‑30‑20 rule budgeting method.
 This is the category where many people lose control—not because the purchases are bad, but because they add up quickly.

 Examples of wants include: